jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/ExtendingNika.rst

       NumOfSeparators = ItemsInList(FileName, "_")	//number of string parts separated by "_"
             //"_" is common seprator for user name parts, so we need to assume more than one.
-            //Assume the last one is the XX.tif part string EndStuff=StringFromList(NumOfSeparators-1, FileName, "_") //this is the XX.tif part TextFileName = ReplaceString(EndStuff, FileName, "")	 //remove the XX.tif part
+            //Assume the last one is the XX.tif part string EndStuff=StringFromList(NumOfSeparators-1, FileName, "_")
+                                                             //this is the XX.tif part
+      TextFileName = ReplaceString(EndStuff, FileName, "")	 //remove the XX.tif part
-      TextFileName = removeEnding(TextFileName,"_")		     //remove "_", it needs to be removed TextFileName = TextFileName+".txt"	                 //add .txt to the name, this should be the text file name now.
+      TextFileName = removeEnding(TextFileName,"_")		     //remove "_"
+      TextFileName = TextFileName+".txt"	                 //add .txt to the name
+                                                    //this should be the text file name now.
       //print TextFileName						             //for testing purposes
           //now we can open the file and read it line by line.
           //This can be done more efficiently, but if this file is not too long,